COVID-19 exposures in Adams County

-Adams County Health & Human Services Department-Division of Public Health was notified that individuals who tested positive for COVID-19 were at the Petenwell Pub on Bighorn Drive in Arkdale from 3-10 p.m.
+Adams County Health & Human Services Department-Division of Public Health was notified that individuals who tested positive for COVID-19 were at the Western House in Friendship from 5-7 p.m.
 Sept.
-11; at Spot in the Woods on 17th Court in Friendship, 1-4 p.m.
+16 or Five O’Clock Somewhere in Adams from 5 p.m. to 1 a.m.
 Sept.
-13 and 3-4 p.m.
+17 or 5p.m. to 1 a.m.
 Sept.
-15 and at Moundview Golf Course Bar/Restaurant in Friendship, 1-4 p.m.
-Sept.
-14 while they could have been contagious.
+18 while they could have been contagious.

 Public Health is working to identify known potential contacts.
 When it is not possible to specifically identify contacts from an exposure when the person was around individuals they don’t know and social distancing may not have been maintained, the public will be notified.
 This person may have been in close contact with others whose names are unknown.
 If you were present, you may have been exposed.